phylum-dev/phylum-analyze-pr-action/README.md

 using a bot or group account for this token.

 A [GitHub token][gh_token] with API access is required to use the API (e.g., to post comments).
+It is not required when comment generation has been skipped (e.g., when in audit mode).
 This can be the default `GITHUB_TOKEN` provided automatically at the start of each workflow run but it will need at least write access for the `pull-requests` scope (see [documentation][scopes]).
 Alternatively, it can be a [personal access token (PAT)][PAT] with the `repo` scope or minimally the `public_repo`